Nicholas Vivian, 6th Baron Vivian: Political career

 In 1991, Vivian succeeded to his father's titles and joined the House of Lords, where he was Shadow Minister for Defence.
 Between 1994 and 2000, he was Commissioner for the Royal Hospital, Chelsea.

 Personal life

 Vivian married firstly Catherine Joyce Hope, daughter of James Kenneth Hope, on 13 December 1960.
 Being divorced in 1972, he married secondly Carol Martineau (1939–2013), daughter of Frederick Alan Martineau, in 1972.

-He had one son, Charles (7th Baron Vivian) and one daughter, Henrietta (married to Philip Hoyland.
+He had one son, Charles (now 7th Baron Vivian) and one daughter, Henrietta (married to Philip Hoyland.
 Children: Jack, Francesca, George), by his first wife, and two daughters by his second wife, Natasha (married to Jamie Piggott.
 Children: Harry, Jemima, Olivia, Florence) and Camilla (married to William Wallace.
 Children: Agatha, George).